samturton2/Jenkins_DEV_ENV-Sparta_node_app/README.md

 To start the virtual machine and run the app on your device you should follow all the prerequisites and instructions from the [Multi machine vagrant repo](https://github.com/samturton2/DEV_ENV-Multi_machine_vagrant)

 # Continuous Intergration with Jenkins
-To set up a Jnekins server that continously runs tests on the app you set up follow the instructions on the [Jenkins multi machine vagrant repo](https://github.com/samturton2/Jenkins-Multi_machine_vagrant)
+To set up a Jenkins server that continously runs tests on the app you set up follow the instructions on the [Jenkins multi machine vagrant repo](https://github.com/samturton2/Jenkins-Multi_machine_vagrant)